2017 Tournament Rules

 During opening ceremonies and the parade of teams, you will want for your team to be led onto the field holding a team banner.
 We suggest a 3′ x 5′ banner size.

 Each team is required to carry its own general liability and accident medical insurance with minimum general liability of $2,000,000 and minimum accident medical of $100,000.
-These amounts are the standard threshold of insurance offered through organizations such as USSSA, BPA, Nations Baseball, etc so it’s likely you already have this coverage in place for your team.
-Each team will be required to submit a certificate of insurance to our baseball operations staff as soon as possible.
-The certificate must have Youth Nationals LLC listed as additionally insured in the following format:
+These amounts are below the standard threshold of insurance offered through organizations such as USSSA, BPA, Nations Baseball, etc so it’s likely you already have this coverage in place for your team.
+Each team will be required to submit a certificate of insurance to our baseball operations staff no later than May 15, 2017.
+The certificate must have Youth Nationals Kentucky LLC listed as additionally insured in the following format:

 Louisville, KY 40299

-Once you have the certificate prepared by your insurance carrier, your certificate should be uploaded to our baseball operations center through the Online Team Check-In page.
+Once you have the certificate prepared by your insurance carrier, your certificate should be uploaded to our baseball operations center through the Online Team Check-In page of this website.

 We require each team to send us a team photo and logo for the Youth Baseball Nationals Media Guide and tournament website.
 Please submit your team’s photo and logo, by APRIL 15, 2017 by uploading these items through the Online Team Check-In page of this website.

-The Nationals official team rosters are to be completed on the provided official roster (Microsoft Excel) document that can be downloaded at the Online Team Check-In.
+The Nationals official team rosters are to be completed on the provided official roster (Microsoft Excel) document that can be downloaded at the Online Team Check-In page of this website.
 Each roster will need to be completed, saved and then uploaded NO LATER than APRIL 15, 2017.